CPAWS Wildlands League works on big wilderness in Ontario.

 In June 2012, Wildlands League with fellow environment and industry signatories to the Canadian Boreal Forest Agreement, and Taykwa Tagamou Nation and northern municipalities, produced a voluntary agreement that aims to secure the future of 3 million ha of caribou range in the Abitibi River Forest near Cochrane, Ontario, to conserve Boreal woodland caribou, and to maintain hundreds of jobs in forestry.
 It was the first agreement of its kind and we hope, an example … Continued

 NEW: Did you see our ad in the Globe and Mail?
 See it here and read Anna’s blog.
 Boreal caribou (Rangifer tarandus caribou) is one of Canada’s most iconic species.
 It is classified as threatened in Ontario under the Endangered Species Act, 2007 and as threatened nationally under the Species at Risk Act.
 This means that it is “likely to become endangered if nothing is done to reverse the factors leading to its extirpation or extinction”.
 Boreal caribou … Continued

-The Ring of Fire is the name given to a new arc shaped mining district in the heart of Ontario’s Far North.
-Located approximately 500 km NE of Thunder Bay, it’s been lauded for its potential in terms of chromite deposits and other industrial metals.
-What is less well appreciated is that the Ring is located in the heart of an irreplaceable environmental treasure.
-This wilderness of trees, wetlands, lakes and rivers is part of … Continued
+LATEST NEWS: We hosted a two day workshop in June 2016 called Regional Approaches to Land and Water Protection in Ontario and Quebec (agenda) where the Ring of Fire was discussed and other potential large developments.
+The Ring of Fire is the name given to a potential arc shaped mining district in the heart of Ontario’s Far North.
+Located approximately 500 km NE of Thunder Bay, it’s been lauded for its potential in terms of … Continued